Perp walk: Law enforcement

 The ultimate discretion over whether a perp walk occurs belongs to the arresting law enforcement agency.
 Local departments may inform the media prior to an arrest even occurring, if they wish to have footage of that being broadcast.
 Federal agencies, on the other hand, are generally prohibited from informing the media of arrests in advance by Justice Department policy.
 However, they cannot prohibit photography or video of a defendant being transported through public places after the arrest has been publicized.

 Once the decision is made to arrest the suspect, or they have voluntarily surrendered, they are photographed and fingerprinted at a police station, and then taken to the appropriate courthouse for an arraignment or similar procedure that brings the case into the legal system.
 The New York City Police Department (NYPD) usually advises the media as to when this will happen in cases that may be of interest; other large departments do not, so photographers and camera crews wait at the central location in hopes of getting a perp-walk image.
 In 2011, some New York camera crews and photographers waited 15 hours for former International Monetary Fund director Dominique Strauss-Kahn to be brought by for his arraignment on charges of sexually assaulting a hotel maid.

 Many police departments require that defendants facing felony charges wear at least handcuffs regardless of the nature of the crime they are accused of.
-The defendant taken to court is usually brought in through an entrance from a public area such as the street or sidewalk, often escorted by plainclothes police officers (who may be those who have investigated the case and made the arrest, especially if multiple agencies were involved) and sometimes accompanied by his or her attorney.
+The defendant taken to court is usually brought in through an entrance from a public area such as the street or sidewalk, often escorted by plainclothes police officers (who may be those who have investigated the case and made the arrest, especially if multiple agencies were involved) and sometimes accompanied by their attorney.
 Those areas are accessible to all, including the media.
 It is there that they may take still or moving images of the defendant, and often ask questions of them.
 In high-profile cases, with major media interest, such as a crime which has received considerable public attention or in which the defendant is a celebrity, measures such as barricades or extra uniformed officers will be present to ensure there is space to get the defendant and escorting officers into the building.
 "You naturally assume you're seeing a barbaric mob wreaking random havoc," writes New York Times columnist John Tierney of such scenes.
 "But that's not the case.
 It's actually a barbaric mob wreaking exquisitely planned havoc."